k-CIR/cir-wiki/docs/natmeg/opm-acquisition/01_OPM-Acquisition.md

 Also, in the bottom left corner (see number 4 in Figure 3) you can find the button to open the command window.

 ### Restarting sensors
 When you first open the software, all the channels will be in orange color, which means that an OPM sensor is connected to that channel but not ready.
 If a channel is gray it means there is no sensor connected to the channel.
 You now need to go to "sensor select" to select all the channels and restart the sensors wired to those channels by clicking on "restart sensors".
 The channels will start blinking until they stop and change to green (may taKe a few minutes).
 If a channel turns red, it means that there was an error.
 You can go to sensor select and select all the red channels, or just directly click on the red channel you want to restart and click to restart.
 If the channel persistently turns red, it may be preferable to turn it off.
 To do so, select the red channels and press "Sensors off".
+Note any channels that don't start in the "bad channels" spreadsheet on the desktop.

 ### Initializing sensors
 Once all the channels are green (which means that there is a wired sensor ready but not initialized) you can click on "sensor select" to select the green channels and then click on initialize to initialize the sensors wired to those channels.